SongRongLee/rsa-tool/README.md

 # rsa-tool
-Simple tool provides rsa key generation, message encryption and decription.
+Simple tool provides rsa key generation, message encryption and decryption.
 Useful when sending  secret messages to others.
 This program is more like a practice for command line tool, you can treat it as an template as well.

 ## usage:
 rsa-tool.py [-h] [-v]